ethjs/ethjs-provider-http/README.md

 ## About

 A simple provider module for the HTTP protocol that follows the web3 provider specification.
+This is purely an HTTP bypass using the XHR2 module.

 ## Contributing